dany25/StopSignsProject/README.md

 ![Alt text](plots/red_pixels_real_image2.png?raw=true "Red Pixels in the real image 2")

 This shows good results.
-The next step would be to leverage that percentage of pixel to find the absolute value of the heading.
+The next step would be to leverage that percentage of red pixel and use it to find the absolute value of the heading.
 But this would be constrained to some scale factor.
 To deal with that issue, I would spot the approximate center of the stop signs using the red pixel repartition, then use a scale-invariant function to evaluate the proper scale factor.
 And use that scale factor to update the red pixel percentage and predict the absolute value with the 2D-polynomial regression fitted model.

 To detect the sign of the heading, my approach would be to work on the edges of the image and compare the length of the left edges and the right edges.

-With more time, I would have enjoyed exploring an approach using convolutional neural network as well.
+With more time, I would have enjoyed exploring an approach using Convolutional Neural network as well.

 ## References
+- The two real images are taken from this dataset: https://github.com/mbasilyan/Stop-Sign-Detection